actions-x/commit/README.md

 - repository - you can specify the repository to push the code to, default is `origin` (e.g. the same repository)
 - token - if you want to push to a different repository you need to provide your own token, otherwise you can leave it to the default value which is provided by GitHub Actions and works for the same repository
+- force - you can specify true to perform force push, default is to not use force push

 ## Full reference